Consistency of the mean and the principal components of spatially distributed functional data: Preliminaries and assumptions

 Functional principal components play a fundamental role in functional data analysis, much greater than the usual multivariate principal components.
-This is mostly due to the fact that the Karhunen-Lo\`eve expansion allows to represent functional data in a concise way.
+This is mostly due to the fact that the Karhunen--Lo\`eve expansion allows to represent functional data in a concise way.
 This property has been extensively used and studied in various settings.
-To name only a few illustrative references, we cite \citetext{yao:muller:wang:2005} \citetext{hall:h-n:2006}, \citetext{reiss:ogden:2007}, \citetext{gabrys:kokoszka:2007}, \citetext{benko:hardle:kneip:2009}, \citetext{paul:peng:2009}, \citetext{jiang:wang:2010} and \citetext{gabrys:horvath:kokoszka:2010}.
-Depending on the structure of the data, theoretical analyses emphasize various aspects of the estimation process, with smoothing in iid samples having being particularly carefully studied.
+To name only a few illustrative references, we cite Hall and Hosseini-Nasab \cite{hall:h-n:2006}, Reiss and Ogden \cite{reiss:ogden:2007}, Gabrys and Kokoszka \cite{gabrys:kokoszka:2007}, Benko \textit{et al.} \cite{benko:hardle:kneip:2009}, Paul and Peng \cite{paul:peng:2009}, Jiang and Wang \cite{jiang:wang:2010} and Gabrys \textit{et al.} \cite{gabrys:horvath:kokoszka:2010}.
+Depending on the structure of the data, theoretical analyses emphasize various aspects of the estimation process, with smoothing in i.i.d. samples having being particularly carefully studied.
 This paper focuses on the spatial dependence and distribution of the curves, which has received no attention so far.